quanterall/HaskellMaterials/basics/04-effectful.md

 ### File categorizer

-Create an application that, for every file in a given directory (from the command line) looks at the extension files and moves them into a sub-category of "Pictures", "Documents", "Movies" and "Archives".
+Create an application that, for every file in a given directory (from the command line) looks at the extension files and moves them into a sub-category of "Pictures", "Documents", "Movies", "Music" and "Archives".
 If a file cannot be placed in one of these categories, do not do anything with it.

 #### Hints (File categorizer)